phidatahq/phidata/cookbook/llms/groq/rag/README.md

-# RAG with Groq & PgVector
+# RAG with Llama3 on Groq

 > Note: Fork and clone this repository if needed